Xilinx/Vitis-AI/dsa/WAA-TRD/README.md

 ### 4.1 Overview
 This tutorial contents information about:
+- Build flow for ZCU102 & Alveo-U200
-- Build & Pre-built flow for ZCU102
+- Pre-built flow for ZCU102 & Alveo-U50
 - Run classification & detection applications

 ------